Back to Blog

 Trade-offs

-Cost 7075 runs 30-50% more than 6061, depending on form and market conditions.
-For large components, the premium adds up.
+Cost runs 30-50% higher than 6061, depending on form and market conditions.
+For large components or high-volume production, that premium accumulates into real money.

-Weldability 7075 is considered unweldable for structural applications.
-The zinc content causes hot cracking, and the heat-affected zone loses its strength advantage.
-Design 7075 parts to avoid welding; use mechanical fasteners instead.
+Weldability is essentially nonexistent for structural applications.
+The zinc content causes hot cracking during welding, and the heat-affected zone loses the strength that justified choosing 7075 in the first place.
+Design 7075 parts to avoid welded joints entirely; mechanical fasteners are the solution.

-Stress corrosion 7075 is susceptible to stress corrosion cracking in certain environments and stress states.
-Proper design and protective coatings mitigate risk, but it’s a consideration 6061 doesn’t require.
+Stress corrosion cracking susceptibility exists in certain environments and stress states that wouldn’t affect 6061.
+Proper design practices and protective coatings mitigate the risk, but it’s an additional consideration that 6061 doesn’t require.

 Best Applications